-The chart below shows the UK’s stock market’s performance over the past 20 years.
+The chart below shows the UK’s stock market’s performance from 1998 – 2017.
 In the table underneath we’ve highlighted the 10 best performing days in the UK stock market and what was going on at the time.
 As you can see bad news doesn’t always mean bad news for the market.

 FTSE All-share total return

 Past performance is not a guide to the future.
 Source: *Lipper IM to 29/12/2017, JPMorgan

 |24 November 2008||9.2%||Days after the Dow Jones Industrial Average reached its lowest level since 1997|

 |19 September 2008||8.5%||Days after Lehman Brothers filed for bankruptcy|